-John Hattie (2012), a world leader in educational research and school improvement, is another influential thinker.
-His mantra throughout Visible Learning for Teachers: Maximizing Impact on Learning is 'Know thy impact'.
-Hattie challenges teachers, and all involved in schools, to know their impact on student learning and to provide quality, evidence-based teaching.
+John Hattie writes that a teacher's positive 'mind frame' needs to be developed while at university and is central to a teacher's effectiveness. teachers, and all involved in schools, to know their impact on student learning and to provide quality, evidence-based teaching.
 He concludes this book with a chapter on 'Mind frames of teachers, school leaders and systems'.
 Here he claims that it is a positive mind frame that is a precursor to success in schools, these mind frames that need to be developed in teacher education programs.
 These mind frames require nurturance and resourcing, and these mind frames are the professional being of those we call 'effective' teachers and school leaders (p. viii).